evareitzel/GreenBeans/README.md

 # How to Start App
   $ bundle install
-  $ npm install --prefix client
+  $ npm i --prefix client

   # run the Rails API on localhost:3000
   $ rails s